Joan-Adhiambo/yolo/README.md

 # Troubleshooting
 - Check logs of the services to confirm each service is well confgured and also the pods are up and running.
-- CORS Errors: Ensure backend has proper CORS configuration or it is enabled.
-- Connection Refused: use ingress contoller to route traffic to external service
+- Connection Refused: useed port forwarding to add products.

 # Outcome